 The AAI Program has several pros and cons that retirees should weigh carefully before committing one way or another.
 Through the AAI Program, TRS Tier 1 members are giving up their right to an automatic annual increase for their pension, which is currently 3%.
 This increase is calculated on current pension amount (“compounded”).
 Instead, AAI offers a reduced automatic annual increase of 1.5% which is calculated on the original pension amount (non-compounded or “simple”).

 Although you may be accepting a lower annual increase if you elect to participate in the AAI Program, you’ll also be permitted to take a lump sum of cash from the pension now in exchange for the reduced annual increase over the course of the rest of your life.

 This program is completely voluntary.
 You’re not obligated to enroll at any point, and you must be retiring to enroll.
 It’s also important to note that this option won’t be around indefinitely.
-Because it expires in June of 2021, you only have a few years left to make the decision.
+Because it expires in 2026, you only have a few years left to make the decision.

 How Do I Receive My Accelerated Benefit?

 If you do decide to go with the AAI Program, you’ll receive an accelerated benefit that equals 70% of the monetary difference in your pension.
 This lump-sum is received either as a cash payment, or as a roll-over into a private, tax-qualified account (like an IRA).
 As it is a payout of retirement benefits, I suggest that anyone taking a buyout have this money rolled over to a retirement account.
 This will also defer taxes on the buyout amount as well.